amangit1314/amangit1314/README.md

 - 📫 How to reach me **gitaman8481@gmail.com**

-- ⚡ Fun fact **You know Dhoni get runout at both of his debut and last innings .**
+- ⚡ Fun fact **You know Dhoni & who get runout at both of his debut and last innings .**

 <h3 align="left">Connect with me:</h3>
 <p align="left">